 Four features distinguish the program:

-- An honors program model that attracts outstanding students.
+- Honors program model that attracts outstanding students.

-- A foundation of Jesuit educational ideals of ethical leadership and commitment to the common good.
+- Foundation on Jesuit educational ideals of ethical leadership and commitment to the common good.

-The following course requirements for the Entrepreneurial Leadership concentration amount to 20 credit hours for business administration majors (in addition to business core courses) and 26 credit hours for all othermajors.
+The following course requirements for the Entrepreneurial Leadership concentration amount to 20 credit hours for business administration majors and 26 credit hours for all other majors.

 |ENTR 101 The World of Entrepreneurship||2 credits|

 |One of the following three courses *

 ECON 200 Economic Analysis (for non-business majors)

 |* These credits count towards core social science requirements for Arts and Sciences majors.
 Can be taken in second year if necessary.|